alexghergh/cdl2020/README.md

 The output means that we found a match for the query in the file `main.py`.

+### Additional configuration through the config.json file

+The program supports additional tweaking for the parameters of the index through the `config.json` file.

+The parameters that can be changed are:

+`remove_stop_words`

+This parameter specifies whether stop words should be removed.
+Stop words are words that don't carry information and are usually irrelevant in the context of a search engine.
+Such word examples are: 'as', 'so', 'me', 'I', 'am', etc. This parameter can be either true or false.
+If it is missing from the config.json file, it defaults to false.

+Default: `false`

 ## Tests

 ### Code style tests